#35 | Ten Restaurants That Changed America

 Suzy Chase: Welcome to the Cookery by the Book podcast with me, Suzy Chase.

-Paul Friedman: I'm Paul Friedman.
+Paul Freedman: I'm Paul Freedman.
 I teach at Yale University in the history department, and my latest book is entitled Ten Restaurants that Changed America.

 Suzy Chase: How did you come up with this diverse list of 10 restaurants?